championshuttler/portfolio/_posts/2018-12-31-building-your-debian-package.markdown

 ---

 So you are Ubuntu/Debian user.
 You search for some package with `apt-cache search`.
 You install package with `apt-get install` .
-You already know that packages contain files , may have some dependencies and some basic `metadata` like we have in `manifest.json` file for `webextensions`.
+You already know that packages contain files , may have some dependencies and some basic `metadata` like we have in `manifest.json` file for `browser webextensions`.

 A Debian package - a `.deb` file - sort of tar.gz or zip file containing metadata and files.
 Let's say you have a hello world application in Python with job only to print Hello World.